testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 - pass it through `helpers`
 - write some generic test within `fake-rule.ts`, which is a dumb rule to be able to test all enhanced behavior from our custom Rule Creator.

 Take also into account that we're using our own `recommendedConfig` meta instead of the default `recommended` one.
-This is done so that our tools can automatically generate (`npm run generate:configs`) our configs.
+This is done so that our tools can automatically generate (`pnpm generate:configs`) our configs.

 ## Updating existing rules